dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 By default, our binary was compiled to link with shared version of `libc++`, hence the file name: `libc++_shared.so`.

-Fortunately, we can use an other feature of conan to help us: the `imports()` function.
+Fortunately, we can use an other feature of Conan to help us: the `imports()` function.
 This function gets called before building and can be used to copy files from the dependencies packages.

 Here's what we can do:

 * Use `imports()` to copy `libc++_shared.so` from the `android-toolchain` package to the build directory.
-* Use `keep_imports` so that the imported files do not get removed from the build dir.
+* Use `keep_imports` so that the imported files do not get removed from the build directory.
 * Add a `copy()` call in the `package()` method so that the `libc++_shared.so` file is present in the final package.

 This is known as "repackaging" in Conan parlance.